ScaleIT-Org/sapp-production-reporter/README.md

 Production Reporter Functionality:

-1) Ionic frontend with Angular
+1) Ionic frontend with Angular to display different production related metrics
 2) Pages and Navigation
 2) Data Providers and Pipes
 2) Nginx Server for serving the built project (docker build only)